Ninja-Squad/data-discovery/backend/src/main/resources/fr/inra/urgi/rare/domain/RareGeneticResource.readme.md

-# Mapping of genetic resources
+# Mapping of RARe genetic resources

 All properties use the default analyzer except for `name`, `description` and `databaseSource`, because they're supposed to contain small English or Latin terms, or country names, without any stopword or punctuation.